-Request to Resolve State Land Encroachment at 68-673 Hoomana Place, Mokuleia, Oahu, Hawaii; Tax Map Key (1) 6-8-010:014; Owner: Richard Sutton
+Request to Resolve State Land Encroachment at 68-689 Farrington Highway, Mokuleia, Oahu; Tax Map Key (1) 6-8-010:021; Owner: Gregory Michaels

-This is in response to your January 2013 request to resolve the shoreline encroachments at Tax Map Key (1) 6-8-010:014.
-According to information and maps contained with your request, you have identified approximately 143 square feet of encroachment (CRM seawall) makai of the subject property onto State land.
+This is in response to your January 2013 request to resolve the shoreline encroachments at Tax Map Key (1) 6-8-010:021.
+According to information and maps contained with your request, you have identified approximately 264 square feet of encroachment (CRM seawall) makai of the subject property onto State land.

-The City and County of Honolulu determined in their March 13, 2012 letter regarding Emergency Repair Work and Shoreline Setback Variances (Nos.
-2009/SV-12 and 2009/SV-13) at the subject property that the "existing seawall(s) [are] authorized after-the-fact by the subject variances."
-As a consequence, the Department of Land and Natural Resources (DLNR), Office of Conservation and Coastal Lands (OCCL) will not be asking for an after-the-fact Conservation District Use Application to cure this matter.
+The Department of Land and Natural Resources (DLNR), Office of Conservation and Coastal Lands (OCCL) has determined that the subject seawall is an authorized land use based on the City and County of Honolulu's December 21, 2009 approval letter for Shoreline Setback Variance (No. 2009/SV-10) for the subject seawall.
+As a consequence, OCCL will not be asking for an after-the-fact Conservation District Use Application to cure this matter.
 OCCL may reconsider this finding should we find that the seawall was built without permits, within the Conservation District after 1964.